Can I keep multiple Leopard Geckos together?

 This is all well and good, but when one animal tries to assert it's dominance over another in the wild, one of them can simply walk 50 feet in any direction and never have to see the other again.
 In a 20, 50, 100, or even 500 gallon tank this is simply not possible.

-One of the biggest culprits for refusal to separate that I see is anthropomorphism.
-To put it simply, anthropomorphism is giving non human animals human features - think dogs who are panting being told they're 'smiling'.
+Anthropomorphism is giving non human animals human features - think dogs who are panting being told they're 'smiling'.
 People see their cute Leopard geckos cuddling, playing, and wagging their tails happily at each other.
-How sweet, they must love each other!
 Unfortunately, all three of those things are signs one is asserting dominance over, and even hunting it's 'friend'.

 What to look out for

-If you have read the above and completely disregarded it, then here are some things to look out for.
+If you have read the above and still wish to cohabit your geckos, then here are some things to look out for.